basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 section, for sake of simplicity, we describe how these operations are performed in a failure-free environment and in the subsequent section we describe how read and write operations are executed during failures.

->Any node in the Riak ring can coordinate a request.
-The Riak information in this section applies to a failure-free environment.
+>Any node in the Riak KV ring can coordinate a request.
+The Riak KV information in this section applies to a failure-free environment.

 Both get and put operations are invoked using Amazon’s infrastructure-specific request processing framework over HTTP.
 There are two strategies that a client can use to select a node: (1) route its request through a